 NOTE: St. Bonaventure University has suspended admissions to its Gerontology major.
-The University will continue to accept new students to the minor in Gerontology.
 Students presently enrolled in the Gerontology major will be able to complete their academic program of study, requirements for which are included here for their benefit.

 Russell Woodruff, Ph.D., Director Faculty: Paul Brawdy, Ph.D.; Darryl Mayeaux, Ph.D.; Russell Woodruff, Ph.D.